 The third period is from early 1980s to 2000.
 Tanzania reversed the Ujamaa policy and enacted new land laws, i.e. the Land Act, 1999 and Village Act, 1999.
 Although implementation started much later, the new laws allowed for customary land to be held at the village level, where a village council could issue rights to individuals or groups.
 However, land could also be allocated by the government if it was considered unutilized.
 In Uganda, the military rulers had changed the tenure systems reverting ownership of all land to the state.
-However, after political stability was attained in 1986, changes in land tenure systems came with the promulgation of a new constitution in 1995 and enhancement of a new land Act in 1998.
+However, after political stability was attained in 1986, changes in land tenure systems came with promulgation of a new constitution in 1995 and enhancement of a new land Act in 1998.
 This Act re-established customary land tenure, which was mainly used in the pastoral areas.
 In Kenya, although the government continued to promote privatization policies, group ranches started to collapse.
-The collapse was attributed to lack of enforcement of customary laws, mismanagement of land and natural resources in the group ranches, urbanization pressure, emergence of second generation of pastoralists who were not initially registered as members and did not maintain close cultural ties, increased demand to own land and use as collateral to get loans, and policy changes on group ranches as initially the government was opposed to group ranch subdivision but later changed its position.
+The collapse was attributed by previous studies (see Galaty, 1992; Rutten, 1992; Kimani and Pickard, 1998) to lack of enforcement of customary laws, mismanagement of land and natural resources in the group ranches, urbanization pressure, emergence of second generation of pastoralists who were not initially registered as members and did not maintain close cultural ties, increased demand to own land and use it as collateral to get loans, and policy changes on group ranches as initially the government was opposed to subdivision of the ranches but later changed its position.
 The collapse of the group ranches negatively affected less wealthy households and widows and favoured the local elite and households who were connected to the management committees.

-The last period is from 2000s to date. the East African countries All implemented broad economic liberalization policies supported by donors and the World Bank Group.
+The last period is from 2000s to date.
+All the East African countries implemented broad economic liberalization policies supported by donors and the World Bank Group.
 In Kenya, a new constitution was promulgated in 2010 followed by subsequent enactment of new land laws such as the Land Act, 2012 and Land Registration Act, 2012.
 Currently, a community land bill is under debate.
-A critical issue in the three East African countries is to stop alienation of community land to private land, large scale land investors institute mechanisms and to improve management of land livelihoods of pastoral communities.
+A critical issue in the three East African countries is to stop alienation of community land to individuals and large-scale land investors and institute mechanisms to improve management of land to improve livelihoods of pastoral communities.